Saysutshun (Newcastle Island Marine) Park: CPR resort

 In 1930, the BCCSS bought Newcastle Island from the Western Fuel Corporation of Canada for $30,000.
-They invested another $100,000 developing the facilities they wanted.
+They invested another $100,000 in developing the facilities they wanted.
 The main attraction was the pavilion.
 It had a soda fountain and a spring-loaded dance floor.
 They also built picnic shelters and a bathhouse.
 They introduced muskrats and beavers to the island for the tourists to watch.
 By spending $50,000, they built a dock in Mark Bay for their "floating hotels".